-Milwaukee, Wisconsin (April 16, 2009) - Getting the most out of existing floor space is important for all manufacturers as they manage growth and the proliferation of their product lines.
-This need is magnified when your finished products range in length from 38 to 51 ft and in width from 12 to 15 ft.
-Such was the challenge facing Sea Ray Boats as they sought to upgrade the storage system for the fiberglass mold dollies in the lamination production area of their Palm Coast, Florida, manufacturing facility - all to be performed with just a minimal disruption to the standard production flow.
+Getting the most out of existing floor space is important for all manufacturers as they manage growth and the proliferation of their product lines.
+This need is magnified when your finished products range in length from 38' to 51' and in width from 12' to 15'.
+Such was the challenge facing Sea Ray Boats as they sought to upgrade the storage system for the fiberglass mold dollies in the lamination production area of their manufacturing facility - all to be performed with just a minimal disruption to the standard production flow.

-A custom Pflow Industries Series F material lift, known in the industry as a vertical reciprocating conveyor (VRC), is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.
+A custom PFlow F Series, is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.

 Sea Ray is one of the top global brands in fresh and saltwater boating building four different classes of boats comprising 38 different models.
-At the Palm Coast facility, Sea Ray builds its Sport Yacht series consisting of seven different models ranging in length from 38 to 51 ft.
+At the Palm Coast, Florida facility, Sea Ray builds its Sport Yacht series consisting of seven different models ranging in length from 38' to 51'.
 With several different hull molds for each model, molds being moved in and out of storage is an ongoing procedure throughout the day.
 Previous to the storage upgrade the mold dollies were rolled outside for storage in various areas surrounding the plant.
 The molds were durable enough to withstand the weather; the problems were largely related to efficiency, productivity, safety and general organization.

-The core Pflow product line features seven standard model series each of which can be customized as needed to perfectly match the specifications of a particular application.
-The Series F model ('F' for 'Four-Post') is the largest standard Pflow model with the greatest lifting capacity and largest carriage sizes.
+The core PFlow product line features seven standard model series each of which can be customized as needed to perfectly match the specifications of a particular application.
+The F Series ('Four-Post') is the largest standard PFlow model with the greatest lifting capacity and largest carriage sizes.
 It was the clear choice as a starting point for the Sea Ray project.
 Then came the custom engineering!

 Achieving the necessary 5,000 lb capacity was not a problem.
-Pflow had designed and built Series F lifts with 50,000 lb capacities or more.
-The 24 ft wide x 16 ft deep lift carriage was certainly larger than most, but it was unique because the entry point on each level required an unusually wide clearance.
+PFlow had designed and built F Series with 50,000 lb capacities or more.
+The 24' x16' carriage was certainly larger than most, but it was unique because the entry point on each level required an unusually wide clearance.
 For loading and unloading the largest molds complete clearance of the entire 24 ft carriage width and a height of 8.5 ft was required.
 Such a large opening is not conducive to the standard sliding, vertical acting or swing gates typically used on VRCs.
 A motorized coiling steel, roll-up door and a special door frame design was required at each level along with an integrated door lift control.

 But the real challenge was to build and install the lift so that it had no more than a ¼" deflection rather than the standard of less than ½".
 This means that at rest or in motion the lift would not deflect more than ¼".
 Such a tight tolerance was necessary to provide a smooth transition on and off the lift for the wide variety of sizes, shapes and caster wheel configurations of the mold dollies.
 This was especially critical because in order not to waste any upper-level floor space, the lift carriage was designed so that the largest molds and their roller carts would just fit.
 This tolerance was also required at the ground level for a perfectly flush fit when the carriage settled into the large 14" deep reinforced concrete pit that was recessed into the building floor.